The Free Will Defense

 Why Philosophers Consider It a Success

 Plantinga showed this is false.
-There is at least one possible scenario where all three coexist: God creates free beings, free will is sufficiently valuable to justify the risk, and those beings freely choose evil.
+There is at least one possible scenario where all three coexist: God creates free beings, free will is valuable enough to justify the risk, and those beings freely choose evil.
 The logical contradiction vanishes.
-This shifted the philosophical debate from the logical problem to the evidential Problem of Evil - the argument that the amount and distribution of evil, while logically compatible with God, make God’s existence improbable.
+This shifted the debate from the logical problem to the evidential Problem of Evil - the argument that the amount and distribution of evil, while logically compatible with God, make God’s existence improbable.

 The Natural Evil Gap